-- 3.16 Measures may, in particular, deal with the following: - (a) the determination of incapacity and the institution of a protective regime - 3.17 The placing of an adult in a type of protective regime which corresponds to the support they may need to exercise legal capacity is a measure of protection under the Convention.
-80 This regime may be general or relate to one or several areas of activity where the adult needs support in exercising their legal capacity.
-81 - 3.18 Powers of representation do not as such fall under Article 3 of the 2000 Convention, however, measures taken by a competent authority with respect to such powers do fall within the scope of Article 3.
+- 3.16 Measures may, in particular, deal with the following: - (a) the determination of incapacity and the institution of a protective regime - 3.17 The placing of an adult in a type of protective regime which corresponds to the support they may need to exercise legal capacity is a measure of protection under the Convention.77 This regime may be general or relate to one or several areas of activity where the adult needs support in exercising their legal capacity.78 - 3.18 Powers of representation do not as such fall under Article 3 of the 2000 Convention, however, measures taken by a competent authority with respect to such powers do fall within the scope of Article 3.
 In some cases, a competent authority may make a decision on the capacity of the adult that brings the powers into force.
-In certain legal systems Sometimes, this decision may be considered a measure of protection falling within the scope of Article 3under the applicable law.
-Article 3(a) also covers the determination that the personal faculties of an adult are impaired to an extent that necessitates bringing into operation a power of representation.
-Powers of representation are covered by Article 1(2)(c) and do not, as such, fall under Article 3.
-However, measures taken by a competent authority in respect of powers of representation do fall within the scope of Article 3. - 3.19 This also applies to the revocation of a specific protective regime82 as well as to decisions that reject applications made in view of such a specific regime.83 - (b) the placing of the adult under the protection of a judicial or administrative authority - 3.20 This covers situations where an adult retains their full legal capacity, remains largely in control of their affairs, and is able to manage them without the assistance of a third party, but is placed under the protection of a judicial or administrative authority to assist or oversee, in an effort to minimise a risk which arises from an impairment or insufficiency of their personal faculties.84 - (c) guardianship, curatorship and analogous institutions - 3.21 This applies to protective regimes established when the adult, due to an impairment or insufficiency of their personal faculties, is in need of continuous representation or simply needs assistance, supervision or advice in relation to acts of civil life.85 It must be recalled at the outset that the 2000 Convention does not, in and of itself, regulate or establish any protective regime.
+In certain legal systems, this decision may be considered a measure of protection falling within the scope of Article 3. - 3.19 This also applies to the revocation of a specific protective regime79 as well as to decisions that reject applications made in view of such a specific regime.80 - (b) the placing of the adult under the protection of a judicial or administrative authority - 3.20 This covers situations where an adult retains their full legal capacity, remains largely in control of their affairs, and is able to manage them without the assistance of a third party, but is placed under the protection of a judicial or administrative authority to assist or oversee, in an effort to minimise a risk which arises from an impairment or insufficiency of their personal faculties.81 - (c) guardianship, curatorship and analogous institutions - 3.21 This applies to protective regimes established when the adult, due to an impairment or insufficiency of their personal faculties, is in need of continuous representation or simply needs assistance, supervision or advice in relation to acts of civil life.82 It must be recalled at the outset that the 2000 Convention does not, in and of itself, regulate or establish any protective regime.
 Rather, it deals with issues that may arise in connection to a protective regime whatever its denomination and characteristics where a cross-border element is present.
 The inclusion of the terms "guardianship" and "curatorship" in the text of the Convention is meant to ensure that the Convention may perform its task that of bridging gaps between legal systems whenever the protection of an adult is at issue.
-Their inclusion is important to ensure the continued protection of adults in a cross-border context, as Contracting Parties do provide for these regimes in their domestic law.86

-- 3.22 At the time the Convention was being drafted and negotiated, guardianships, curatorships and analogous institutions carried connotations of substituted decision-making in most States.
+Their inclusion is important to ensure the continued protection of adults in a cross-border context, as Contracting Parties do provide for these regimes in their domestic law.83 - 3.22 At the time the Convention was being drafted and negotiated, guardianships, curatorships and analogous institutions carried connotations of substituted decision-making in most States.
 Since then, many States have been amending their legislation to reflect the notion that such protective institutions are in place in order to support adults in exercising their capacity.
-This is an area that is evolving at varying rates from jurisdiction to jurisdiction and, as such, terms such as "guardian" and "curator" may not always carry the same meaning across jurisdictions. - 3.23 During the First Meeting of the Special Commission, possible amendments to the Convention were discussed, including the deletion of the terms "guardianship" and "curatorship" from Article 3I.87 However, the Special Commission concluded and recommended the following:
+This is an area that is evolving at varying rates from jurisdiction to jurisdiction and, as such, terms such as "guardian" and "curator" may not always carry the same meaning across jurisdictions.